lyager/easee_price/README.md

 ## Easee KWH Price poster

-Based on the current KwH price in east Denmark, post the price to an [Easee](https://easee.com/) elecric car charger.
+Based on the current KwH price in east Denmark, post the price to an [Easee](https://easee.com/) electric car charger.

 What you'll need from Easee is set via the following enviroments variables